AlenRedek/node-chat-app/README.md

 # node-course-2-chat-app
-Real-Time chat app with Socket.io
+Node.js real-Time chat app with Socket.io

 This code was developed for educational purposes only during online course on Udemy (https://www.udemy.com/the-complete-nodejs-developer-course-2), chapter 9.